stanislaw-ch/stanislaw-ch/README.md

 I am a frontend developer with experience building websites and web applications.
 I specialize in JavaScript and have experience working with React and Node.js.

-I am currently in retraining as a software developer at BBQ Baumann Bildung & Qualifizierung and looking for internship in 03/2023.
+I am currently in retraining as a software developer at BBQ Baumann Bildung & Qualifizierung and looking for internship from 03/2023.

 I'm a fast learner and can take on any challenge with creativity and hard work.